-World Tariff Profiles is a co-publication of the WTO, ITC and UNCTAD on market access for goods.
-This annual publication provides comprehensive information on the tariffs and non-tariff measures imposed by over 170 countries and customs territories.
-Non-WTO members are included if data on the tariffs they applied in 2020 or 2019 are available in the databases of the WTO, ITC or UNCTAD.
+World Tariff Profiles is a co-publication of the WTO, ITC and UNCTAD covering market access for goods.
+This annual publication contains a comprehensive compilation of the tariffs imposed by each of the 160 WTO members plus a number of other countries and customs territories.

+Non-WTO members are included in this year's issue if data on the tariffs they applied in 2012 or 2013 is available in the databases of the WTO, ITC or UNCTAD.